openvenues/libpostal/README.md

 milleottocento => 1800.
 Optionally normalizes Roman numerals regardless of the language (IX => 9) which occur in the names of many monarchs, popes, etc.

-- **Geographic name aliasing (coming soon)**: New York, NYC and Nueva York alias to New York City.
-Uses the crowd-sourced GeoNames (geonames.org) database, so alternate names added by contributors can automatically improve libpostal.

-- **Geographic disambiguation (coming soon)**: There are several equally likely Springfields in the US (formally known as The Simpsons problem), and some context like a state is required to disambiguate.
-There are also > 1200 distinct San Franciscos in the world but the term "San Francisco" almost always refers to the one in California.
-Williamsburg can refer to a neighborhood in Brooklyn or a city in Virginia.
-Geo disambiguation is a subset of Word Sense Disambiguation, and attempts to resolve place names in a string to GeoNames entities.
-This can be useful for city-level geocoding suitable for polygon/area lookup.
-By default, if there is no other context, as in the San Francisco case, the most populous entity will be selected.

-- **Ambiguous token classification (coming soon)**: e.g. "dr" => "doctor" or "drive" for an English address depending on the context.
-Multiclass logistic regression trained on OSM addresses, where abbreviations are discouraged, giving us many examples of fully qualified addresses on which to train.

 - **Fast, accurate tokenization/lexing**: clocked at > 1M tokens / sec,
 implements the TR-29 spec for UTF8 word segmentation, tokenizes East Asian languages chracter by character instead of on whitespace.